Emma Ríos: Career

 Prior to resigning from architecture, Ríos began her career in comics by self-publishing zines in her teenage years.
 Over time, Ríos was a regular contributor to the Galicia, Spain-based small press and fanzine Polaquia.
 Here, Ríos published multiple original works including APB (A Prueba de Balas, Bulletproof) and other comics.

 Ríos debuted in American comics in 2008 with Hexed, a fantasy/horror title under Boom!
 Studios she illustrated for Michael Nelson.

 Ríos first joined Marvel comics as an illustrator for Doctor Strange written by Mark Waid.
 Ríos accredits Waid for pushing her to pursue a career in Marvel comics, where she has worked on many titles including The Amazing Spider-man, Runaways, Girl Comics, and Osborn, a mini-series about the Spider-man villain Norman Osborn.
 Ríos partnered with Kelly Sue Deconnick for Osborn, whom she worked on several other projects with across multiple publishers.

 Ríos and Deconnick joined forces for Pretty Deadly, an award-winning and ongoing western/fantasy series published by Image Comics.
 Deconnick and Ríos collaborated previously at Image for “Railbirds”, a graphic reflection and tribute written by Deconnick for her friend, the late slam-poet Maggie Estep a year after her death.
 This appeared in Island magazine, a monthly comics anthology published from 2015 to 2017, which Ríos co-edited and contributed to with Brandon Graham.
 Although the magazine has since ended, Ríos has spoken favorably of her work with the magazine.
 Her own solo story in Island, I.D, was also released as a solo graphic novel.

+Ríos created the poster for the American television series Agents of S.H.I.E.L.D.'s episode "Ragtag".